 David lives and works in Leeds.
 He is married to Alison and they have two sons.
 David is a founding director of Flowers McEwan Ltd, a registered Financial Adviser specialising in Financial Planning & Asset Management for high net worth individuals, charities and small businesses.
 He and his wife Alison are also the founding Pastors of the Wharfedale Vineyard, a thriving church based in Leeds.
 David has a wealth of experience helping people look after their money and become generous givers.
 He helped found the Association of Christian Financial Advisers and sits on the board of Vineyard Churches UK & Ireland.

 Heather is a partner in a boutique consultancy (ASG Advisors) that advises corporate foundations, high net worth individuals and executives on their philanthropic and positioning efforts.
 Her background includes work in the White House and the U.S. House of Representatives, as well corporate and financial communications in New York.
 Heather is a member of the Holy Trinity Brompton Development Board, and was previously on the boards of Amistad Mission and Intervarsity New York.
-She is married to Ben Grizzle, and they have two daughters, Abigail and Annarose.
+She is married to Ben, and they have four children - Abigail, Annarose, Rachel, and Caleb.

 Michael is an Investment Director of Rathbone Investment Management Limited, managing private client portfolios, pension funds and specialising in charities with ethical constraints, both in the U.K. and overseas.
 Prior to joining Laurence Prust in 1979, he trained and qualified in the Private Client Department of Grieveson Grant & Co., in the City.
 Michael is a Fellow of the Securities Institute.
 He is a member of an Anglican church in Knightsbridge, Holy Trinity Brompton and an Alpha Partner.
 His interests include sailing, skiing, painting, squash and chess.